 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.

-The parent/caregiver will be asked the following question "What are the three behavioral, emotional, or social problems that most impacted your son/daughter and his/her family in approximately the past year?"
-At each study visit the parent/caregiver will be reminded of their responses from the Screening Visit in order to rate the three questions for improvement or worsening.
+The parent/caregiver was asked the following question "What are the three behavioral, emotional, or social problems that most impacted your son/daughter and his/her family in approximately the past year?".
+At each study visit the parent/caregiver was reminded of their responses from the screening visit in order to rate the 3 questions for improvement or worsening.